 We recognize the Public Advocates Office's concern regarding the GHG profiles of storage resources.
-However, in D. 19-11-016, we found that "all new resources should all be from preferred sources, or hybrid technologies, and not fossil-fuel-only sources."
-The entire portfolio for which PG&E seeks approval in

-AL 5826-E consists of standalone storage resources and storage resources co-located with existing renewable resources.
-Whereas GHG profiles are a critical consideration for Integrated Resource Plan procurement overall, it is apparent that PG&E's procurement in AL 5826-E meets the resource type requirements of D. 19-11-016.
+However, we also recognize that energy storage is a preferred resource and that in D.19-11-016, we found that "all new resources should all be from preferred sources, or hybrid technologies, and not fossil-fuelonly sources."
+The entire portfolio for which PG&E seeks approval in AL 5826-E consists of standalone storage resources and storage resources colocated with other (existing) preferred renewable resources.
+Whereas GHG profiles are a critical consideration for Integrated Resource Plan procurement overall, it is apparent that PG&E's procurement in AL 5826-E meets the "resource type" requirements of D.19-11-016.
 We find that additional GHG analysis is not a prerequisite for approval of AL 5826-E.